What is mumps?

 What if I have been exposed to mumps?

 If you have been exposed to someone with mumps and have not had the disease or the recommended number of doses of a mumps vaccine you should get immunized.
-Although the mumps vaccine may not prevent you from becoming ill if you have been exposed to mumps recently, it will protect you against future exposures to the mumps virus.
+Although getting the mumps vaccine after an exposure may not prevent you from becoming ill, it will protect you against future exposures to the virus.
 Check your immunization record to see how many doses of mumps vaccine you have received.
-To be protected from mumps it is recommended that those born in 1970 or later receive 2 doses of a mumps vaccine.
+If you were born in 1970 or later, either 1 or 2 doses of mumps vaccine are recommended for protection.
+Contact your health care provider to find out if you need to be immunized.
 People born before 1970 are likely immune to mumps and do not need to be immunized.
-If you need to be immunized contact your health care provider to schedule an appointment.

 What should I do if I think I have mumps?